 Practice mindfulness skills by doing something that directs your attention to the present moment.

 Increase positive experiences by doing things you enjoy and making happy memories.

 There isn’t very much that we have direct control over in our lives.
 For example, we cannot control other people, the weather, and traffic.
 Though it may seem difficult, we can control our reactions to the many things we have no control over.

 If you feel like you have no control over your reactions and emotions, have no fear.
 There are specific things you can begin doing that will improve your ability to mindfully walk through your feelings in a productive way.

-Having the ability to regulate emotions means responding to all levels of emotional situations in a way that helps you rather than hurts you.
+Having the ability to regulate emotions means responding to all levels of emotional situations in a joyous and creative way that helps you rather than hurts you.
 The development of this skill will lead to more resilience by providing a way to feel emotions without letting them control your behavior.

 The inability to regulate emotions leads to insecure relationships and shame because it doesn’t directly address the core emotions.
 Working on emotion regulation will help you identify emotions and react to situations in a reasonable way.
 It will help you address what is causing your suffering without engulfing you in negativity.

 There are a number of things you can do to strengthen your ability to regulate your emotions.
 A great way to begin this practice is by implementing a concept called “cognitive reappraisal.”
 This involves changing your perspective on a negative situation into a positive one.